Introduction

 Practical Application

-• When placing heavy furniture or equipment
+- When you’re moving heavy furniture or equipment

 Concrete Floors